Wyandotte Nation: 19th-century developments

-Reorganization as a nation
+20th century

 In 1937, seizing the opportunity presented by the US Oklahoma Indian Welfare Act of 1934 to regain tribal structure and self-government, citizens of the Wyandotte tribe organized into the Wyandotte Nation.
-They later changed the Nation's name to simply Wyandotte Nation and achieved federal recognition.
 The act enabled Native Americans to hold property in common again, and to develop self-government and sovereignty.

-Termination efforts
+From the 1950s-1970s, the Wyandotte's federal recognition was in jeopardy.
 On August 1, 1956, the US Congress passed Public Law ch.
 843, 70 Stat.
 893 to terminate the Wyandotte Tribe of Oklahoma as part of the federal Indian termination policy.
 Three years were allotted for completing the termination.
 One of the stipulations required that a parcel of land in Kansas City, Kansas, reserved as the Huron Cemetery, which had been awarded to the Wyandot by treaty on January 31, 1855, was to be sold by the United States.
 Litigation was filed by a group of Absentee Wyandot against the United States and Kansas City, prohibiting the federal government from fulfilling the terms of the termination statute and ultimately preventing the termination of the Wyandotte Nation.
 The Bureau of Land Management records confirm that the Federal Register never published the termination of the Wyandotte lands and thus they were never officially terminated.

-When Congress restored the other Oklahoma Tribes, it included the Wyandotte in the repeal.
-On May 15, 1978, in a single Act titled Public Law 95-281, the termination laws were repealed, and the three tribes were reinstated with all rights and privileges they had prior to termination.